What is Cinnamon Tea and what are its health benefits?

-Cinnamon is a widely popular spice used in different sweet and savory recipes for flavour.
+Cinnamon is a widely popular spice used in different sweet and savoury recipes for flavour.
 This exotic and tasteful spice is actually made from the bark of the cinnamon tree grown in tropical countries.
 Consumption of cinnamon on a regular basis also results in significant health benefits because of its nutritional properties.
 One of the easiest and effective medium to consume this spice regularly is the fragrant and delicious cinnamon tea.
-When taken in the form of tea all the nutritional components of cinnamon are preserved, it’s easier for the digestive system to absorb and the benefits are noticeable in very short span of time.
+When taken in the form of tea all the nutritional components of cinnamon are preserved, it’s easier for the digestive system to absorb and the benefits are noticeable in a very short span of time.

 Types of Cinnamon

 There are various known varieties of cinnamon but Ceylon and Cassia are most widely used cinnamon types for commercial purposes.
 90% of the Ceylon cinnamon or the “True Cinnamon” comes from Sri Lanka and rest from India, Madagascar, Brazil and the Caribbean.
-China, Indonesia and Vietnam are biggest producers of Cassia Cinnamon variety.
+China, Indonesia and Vietnam are the biggest producers of Cassia Cinnamon variety.

 Ceylon cinnamon comes from the inner bark of the Cinnamomum Zeylanicum tree.
-It is light brown in color and has a sweet, subtle and delicate flavour.
-Because of its sophisticated and mild aroma Ceylon cinnamon is a highly valued culinary spice and often used in preparing fine desserts.
-Daily consumption of Ceylon cinnamon is recommended in blood sugar patients as this variety of cinnamon contains very small amount of coumarin.
+It is light brown in colour and has a sweet, subtle and delicate flavour.
+Because of its sophisticated and mild aroma, Ceylon cinnamon is a highly valued culinary spice and often used in preparing fine desserts.
+Daily consumption of Ceylon cinnamon is recommended in blood sugar patients as this variety of cinnamon contains a very small amount of coumarin.
 Coumarin is a naturally occurring fragrant organic compound found in plants and can cause liver damage if consumed in large quantities regularly.
-Hence, low quantities of coumarin is the property of Ceylon cinnamon that makes it highly sought after.
+Hence, low quantities of coumarin are the property of Ceylon cinnamon that makes it highly sought after.
 Ceylon cinnamon is more difficult to find as compared to Cassia cinnamon.
 Ceylon cinnamon requires a handcrafted process for harvesting and then rolling it into thin layers which make it an expensive option.

 Cassia cinnamon also referred to as “Chinese cinnamon” comes from Cinnamomum Cassia plant.
 It is dark brown in appearance and has a pungent smell.
 It is also bitter in taste.
-Cassia cinnamon should not be consumed daily as it has very high level of coumarin content.
+Cassia cinnamon should not be consumed daily as it has a very high level of coumarin content.
 It can be harmful to the liver and kidney if consumed regularly.
 This is a relatively cheap variety of cinnamon and most commonly available in the market.

 Cinnamon tea is a rich source of potassium which is very effective in normalizing the blood pressure levels and in maintaining a healthy blood pH level.

-This aromatic tea also contains manganese which an essential mineral for our bodies and is required for absorption of calcium and bone formation.
+This aromatic tea also contains manganese which an essential mineral for our bodies and is required for the absorption of calcium and bone formation.
 Iron, copper, magnesium, and zinc are other mineral components of Cinnamon tea.

 The presence of essential vitamins such as vitamin B2 and vitamin B9 which are associated with the production of red blood cells in the body and with protein metabolism for cell division and growth make Cinnamon tea a very healthy beverage option.
 It is also a rich source of vitamin C and B1.

-Keeps Cholesterol in Check
+Keeps cholesterol in check

 Drinking Cinnamon tea regulates cholesterol levels in the body.
-An excessive level of cholesterol can cause various types diseases.
+An excessive level of cholesterol can cause various types of diseases.
 Cinnamon tea reduces high cholesterol levels and hence helps in maintaining healthy heart condition and overall body functions.

 It is a known fact that high blood sugar can lead to diabetes.
 Therefore, it is important that we create an effective resistance towards increased levels of insulin.
 Cinnamon has been found to have an anti-diabetic effect.
 It blocks enzymes responsible for glucose absorption in the bloodstream after a high sugar meal.
 Hence consumption of cinnamon tea has positive effects on blood sugar levels of people suffering from Type II diabetes.
 It also reduces the risk of developing diabetes in people who are prone to the disease due to the medical history of the family.

 Cinnamon tea does wonder for our digestive system.
 It calms the stomach eliminates gas and regulates the bowel movement.
 Cinnamon stimulates the production of saliva and stomach acids which in turn helps in easy digestion of food.
-Drinking Cinnamon tea also relieves a bloated stomach and prevents issues like diarrhea, stomach ache and constipation.
+Drinking Cinnamon tea also relieves a bloated stomach and prevents issues like diarrhoea, stomach ache and constipation.